rkaunismaa/CUDA/README.md

 Today I am going to try to resolved these thrust::device_vector issues I am having.
 I am going to start by going through the 'Programming in Parallel with CUDA' book, and see if I can get the gputiled1.cu program to work.

 11:05am So yeah, I figured it out.
 In the Makefile, there was a compiler switch "-gencode arch=compute_86,code=sm_86" that was causing this problem.
 Remove that from the compile and link lines, and it works.
 Damn!
 I hate it when I waste time like that!

+# Saturday, March 25, 2023

+Continuing to work through various examples.
+I really need to be doing this on a daily basis.
+I am going to try to do this every day, even if it is just for a few minutes.